Prachi01Yadav/Online-Judge/README.md

-# AlgoU Online Compiler
+# AlgoU Online Judge

-AlgoU Online Compiler is a web-based code compilation and judging platform that lets users write, execute, and review C++ code in real time.
+AlgoU Online Judge is a web-based code compilation and judging platform that lets users write, execute, and review C++ code in real time.
 It combines a clean code-editor UI with a sandboxed execution backend and AI-powered code review using Google's Gemini AI.

 ## Features